magnesag/coding-specs/styleguides/swift.md

 ## Compiler Warnings
 Code should compile without warnings when feasible.
 Any warnings that are able to be removed easily by the author must be removed.

-## Types with Shorthand Names
-Arrays, dictionaries, and optional types are written in their shorthand form whenever possible; that is, [Element], [Key: Value], and Wrapped?.
-The long forms Array<Element>, Dictionary<Key, Value>, and Optional<Wrapped> are only written when required by the compiler.

 ## Testing
 Write unittests for as much components as possible, ideally use